Getting started with the core device

 Enter desired LED state: 0

-Without the break_realtime() call, the RTIO events emitted by self.led.on() or self.led.off() would be scheduled at a fixed and very short delay after entering run().
-These events would fail because the RPC to input_led_state() can take an arbitrary amount of time and therefore the deadline for submission of RTIO events would have long passed when self.led.on() or self.led.off() are called.
+Without the break_realtime() call, the RTIO events emitted by self.led0.on() or self.led0.off() would be scheduled at a fixed and very short delay after entering run().
+These events would fail because the RPC to input_led_state() can take an arbitrarily long amount of time, and therefore the deadline for the submission of RTIO events would have long passed when self.led0.on() or self.led0.off() are called (that is, the rtio_counter_mu wall clock will have advanced far ahead of the timeline cursor now_mu, and an RTIOUnderflow would result; see ARTIQ Real-Time I/O concepts for the full explanation of wall clock vs. timeline.)
 The break_realtime() call is necessary to waive the real-time requirements of the LED state change.
-It advances the timeline far enough to ensure that events can meet the submission deadline.
+Rather than delaying by any particular time interval, it reads rtio_counter_mu and moves up the now_mu cursor far enough to ensure it’s once again safely ahead of the wall clock.

 Real-time Input/Output (RTIO)